What I’m about to say WILL get me in trouble with many copywriters.

 They are probably VERY good “writers.”

-But being a good writer does not make someone a good copywriter.
+But being a good writer makes not a good copywriter necessarily.

 To paraphrase the ol’ golf truism: